-The Temple De Hirsch Sinai archival records (ACC 2370-018) include over 29 boxes of photos, documents, and other records that span from 1883 to 2001.
-One of the most fascinating parts of the collection is a series of pamphlets recording the yearly confirmation ceremony.
-One rich source from the archive is a collection of programs from confirmation services beginning in 1901.
+Archival records from Temple De Hirsch Sinai, Seattle’s largest Reform synagogue, include over 29 boxes of photos, documents, and other records that span from 1883 to 2001.
+One of the most fascinating parts of the collection is a series of pamphlets recording the Temple’s yearly confirmation ceremony, beginning in 1901.
 Studying these early programs sheds light on the process of religious reform and acculturation that characterized Reform Judaism in Seattle and around the United States.

-Another note is the recitation of a “Declaration of principles.”
-The centrality of the decalogue is not completely random.
-The confirmation service was held in early June, around the time of Shavuot.
-The connection to Shavuot links the holiday associated with the giving of the Torah at Mt.
-Sinai with the confirmation service (while Shavuot set the broad theme for the confirmation service, the actual date selected was the first Sunday after the holiday according to the Hebrew calendar).
-Confirmation reframed the Jewish holiday of Shavuot from the binding obligation to follow certain ritual actions to a declaration of divine principles that are encapsulated in the Ten Commandments.
-The focus on belief is so central to the confirmation ceremony that the students participated in an examination of their knowledge as part of the ritual.
+Confirmation reframed the Jewish holiday of Shavuot, from a binding obligation to follow certain ritual actions to a declaration of the divine principles that are encapsulated in the Ten Commandments.
+This focus on belief is so central to the confirmation ceremony that students participated in an examination of their knowledge as part of the ritual.

-The aesthetics and order of the service owe a great deal to the desire to shape the new Jewish “congregation along American lines.”
-The service was shaped around musical performances of classical music–often compositions intended for Christian worship.
-The structure of this ritual closely resembles that of a graduation ceremony–with a processional, presentation of diplomas, valedictory address, and greetings from specific clubs.
-The model of membership within the Jewish community was shaped by the American ritual of graduation — a ritual celebrating the mastery over content knowledge presented over a specific curriculum.
+The aesthetics and order of the service owe a great deal to the desire to shape the new Jewish “congregation” along American lines.
+The service was shaped around performances of classical music, often compositions intended for Christian worship.
+The structure of the ritual closely resembled that of a graduation ceremony, with a processional, presentation of diplomas, valedictory address, and greetings from specific clubs.
+The model of membership within the Jewish community that confirmation represents was clearly shaped by the American ritual of graduation — a ritual celebrating the mastery of content knowledge presented through a specific curriculum.

 Confirmation and American Reform Judaism